zhr47/ETL-Project/README.md

 Step 3 - Creating ETL DB in PGAdmin

     In PGAdmin create the database with the name "ETL".
-    In the ETL database that you created open a Query tool and Once the Query tool is open run the schema file, file name ETL_schema in the repo folder.
+    In the ETL database that you created open a Query tool.
+    Once the Query tool is open run the schema file, file name ETL_schema in the repo folder.

 Step 4 - Running Code in Jupyter Notebook